zachmccabe/zachmccabe.github.io/index.md

 layout: kaoliang_nite_3
 title: "Hi, it’s Zach"
 date: 2022-04-19
-description: "I'm interested in cross-cultural communication.
+description: "I'm interested in visual communication, and cross-cultural communication.
 You can use this website to explore some of my on-going projects."

 ---